gsdevme/phoenix-docs/framework/model/index.rst

 The Command/Handler Pattern
 ---------------------------

 Actions in Phoenix should be taken using the command bus which is an implementation of the Message Pattern.
-This mechanism is driven by the `Simplebus Libraries <https://github.com/SimpleBus/>`.
+This mechanism is driven by the `Simplebus Libraries <https://github.com/SimpleBus/>`_.

 .. seealso::
-	The concepts used here, and the advantages and disadvantages are `discussed by the Author of Simplebus on his blog <http://php-and-symfony.matthiasnoback.nl/2015/01/some-questions-about-the-command-bus/>`.
+	The concepts used here, and the advantages and disadvantages are `discussed by the Author of Simplebus on his blog <http://php-and-symfony.matthiasnoback.nl/2015/01/some-questions-about-the-command-bus/>`_.

 Commands
 --------
 Commands represent an instruction to alter the model.
-All actions that require a change to system state - or to 'do' something must be modelled via commands.
+All actions that require a change to system state, or to 'do' something must be modelled via commands.
 Commands extend the MessageInterface and are sent to the 'CommandBus' to be handled.
-You can see the anatomy of a a command by checking the contents of 'Phoenix/Model/*/Command'.
+You can see the anatomy of a command by checking the contents of 'Phoenix/Model/*/Command'.

 :ref:`Command Documentation <phoenix-model-commands>`